 Since 2014, Vila-seca has been part of the Viles Florides – or Towns in Bloom – movement.
-This project is promoted by the Ornamental Horticulture Confederation of Catalonia (CHOC per its Catalan acronym) and encompasses all Catalan towns and cities that are working to improve their urban green spaces.
+Florida means flowery or blossoming.
+This project is promoted by the Confederation for Ornamental Horticulture of Catalonia (CHOC per its Catalan acronym) that encompasses the Catalan towns and cities that are working to improve their urban green spaces.

-Vila-seca is one of the few municipalities that was awarded four ‘Flowers of Honour’ in the last Viles Florides contest.
-This distinction is an acknowledgement of the municipalities’ commitment to restoring large green areas, such as the Torre d’en Dolça Park, the coastal area with its Pinar de Perruquet Park, or Séquia Major.
-In total, there are over 100 hectares of green spaces maintained under sustainability criteria, with the involvement of schools and municipal institutions.
+Vila-seca is one of the few municipalities that has been awarded four ‘Flowers of Honour’.
+This distinction is an acknowledgement of the municipalities’ commitment to restoring large green areas, such as the Torre d’en Dolça Park, the coastal area with its Pinar de Perruquet Park, and Séquia Major.
+In total, there are over 100 hectares of green areas maintained under sustainability criteria, with the involvement of schools and municipal institutions.

-Beyond promoting the creation of green spaces that are pleasing to visitors, the movement has the further goal of improving people’s quality of life and raising social awareness on environmental sustainability and helping to develop local businesses through the quality of the public spaces and attractiveness of urban parks and gardens.
+Beyond promoting the creation of green areas that are pleasing to visitors, the movement works to improve people’s quality of life and to raise social awareness on environmental sustainability and the development of local businesses through the quality of the public spaces and attractiveness of urban parks and gardens.